wgurecky/wgurecky.github.io/blog/html/_sources/2017/08/23/dgfe_spatial_discretization_of_the_1d_transport_equation.rst.txt

    :label: 1d_tr_weak2

 We are free to choose a functional form for :math:`v(x)`.
-In the Galerkin approach, the test function is taken to be of the same functional form as the solution approximation :math:`\psi(x)`.
+In the `Bubnov-Galerkin`_ approach, the test function is taken to be of the same functional form as the solution approximation :math:`\psi(x)`.
 The simple DGFE choice is to take :math:`v(x)` to be a linear combination of ramp functions.
 Each ramp function, :math:`h_{ei}(x)`, is supported only